 Some couples choose to attempt using eggs donated from a non-FMR1 carrier.
 The benefits of this option are that it does not require the carrier (recipient) to have adequate eggs of her own, and it eliminates the risk for Fragile X syndrome.
 Though it is expensive because it involves in vitro fertilization, it is not as expensive as PGD.
 However, if a couple wishes to have a child who is biologically related to both the mother and father this option would not meet those needs.

-This process also utilizes in-vitro fertilization.
+This process also utilizes in vitro fertilization.
 The carrier (recipient) begins the process with medical tests for any infectious diseases, RH type, thyroid and general health screening, etc. The egg donors go through their own screening, which includes hormone levels, genetic screening usually including FMR1 screening, and other carrier testing, family history assessment, psychological consultation, and more.
-The recipient couple meets with a “donor coordinator” to discuss their criteria for a good match, and then, with the coordinator, selects an egg donor whom they feel would meet these criteria.
+The recipient couple meets with a donor coordinator to discuss their criteria for a good match, and then, with the coordinator, selects an egg donor whom they feel would meet these criteria.

 Following the donor selection, the menstrual cycles of both the donor and recipient are synchronized by medications that stop and then restart their cycles.
 Then the recipient is given hormones to prepare her body to receive the fertilized egg, and the donor is given medications to stimulate her ovaries to produce multiple eggs.
-The eggs are retrieved from the donor at the optimal time (this is called “harvesting”), and then the eggs are fertilized in the laboratory by sperm from the recipient’s husband or a donor.
-Healthy-appearing embryos are implanted into the recipient’s womb two- to three days later.
+The eggs are retrieved from the donor at the optimal time (called “harvesting”), and then the eggs are fertilized in the laboratory by sperm from the recipient’s husband or a donor.
+Healthy-appearing embryos are implanted into the recipient’s womb two to three days later.
 Sometimes unused healthy embryos are frozen for future use or embryo donation.
 Hormone levels and ultrasound are used to determine if pregnancy is achieved, and whether there is more than one fetus.
 The recipient stays on hormones for three months to support the early stages of the pregnancy.

 There are obvious benefits to using donor eggs.
 These include eliminating the risk of Fragile X syndrome as well as the ovarian dysfunction which many carriers experience.
-The drawbacks include potential uncertainty about the donor’s family history (outside of those genetic conditions which are tested for in the assessment) or feelings about having a child with a different biological background than the recipient mother.
+The drawbacks include potential uncertainty about the donor’s family history (outside of those genetic conditions that are tested for in the assessment) or feelings about having a child with a different biological background than the recipient mother.